TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.13.md

 ---

-And he made fifty clasps of gold, and coupled the curtains one to another with the clasps: so the tabernacle was one.
+He made fifty clasps of gold, and coupled the curtains one to another with the clasps: so the tabernacle was a unit.